For the voluntary, skill and physical section, students spend at least one hour a week for either 3 or 6 months completing theses sections.

 - Helping out at their old primary schools

 - Volunteering at local nursing / care homes

 - Supporting elderly people in their local communities

 - Supporting at junior sports clubs

 - Assisting at the Trussell Trust Food Bank depot

-Activities that our girls have selected in the past for the skill section include:
+Activities that our students have selected in the past for the skill section include:

 - Learning to cook

 - Learning and then teaching others sign language

 - Gaining a first aid qualification